Inscription of Nebuchadnezzar's prayer to God, picture by Francis Chin, 2001

 Excerpts from a translation by RF Harper (1901) of the inscription found in the ruins of Babylon.

-In the days of Nebuchadnezzar (630-562BC), Babylon was the greatest city of the world, ruling over almost the entire Middle East.
+In the days of Nebuchadnezzar (630-562BC), Babylon was the greatest, most beautiful city in the world, ruling over almost the entire Middle East.
+The king built the Ishtar Gate and of course the Hanging Gardens for his homesick wife Amyitis to remind her of her homeland, Medis in Persia.